+Supply chain job descriptions can be the first weapon in your arsenal to attract top talent.
 The competition for top supply chain talent is fierce these days.
-Unfortunately, a lot of companies treat their job descriptions as a “necessary evil” instead of a “strategic marketing tool”.
+Unfortunately, a lot of companies treat their job descriptions as a necessary evil instead of a strategic marketing tool.

 These companies have yet to learn that there’s a strong association between a company’s job postings and its brand image.
 In other words, posting bad job descriptions can have a negative impact on a company’s brand image and deter the best candidates from applying.

-As the demand for top supply chain talent increases in coming years, it will become more important for companies to focus on optimizing their career marketing efforts.
+The demand for top supply chain talent has increased dramatically.
+This has created a lot of competition for these niche skillsets and leadership qualities.
+It’s important for companies to focus on optimizing their career marketing efforts.
 Investing time into creating standout job descriptions that compel the right candidates to apply is a great place to start.

 TARGETED, ATTENTION-GRABBING JOB TITLES

-Similar to the opening paragraph in newspaper articles and blog posts, you’ll want to write something that’s exciting and intriguing enough to compel your target audience to continue reading further.
-I like to think of this paragraph as the “elevator pitch” or “highlight reel” for the job description.
+Similar to the opening paragraph in newspaper articles and blog posts, you’ll want to write a supply chain job description that’s exciting and intriguing enough to compel your target audience to continue reading further.
+I like to think of this paragraph as the elevator pitch or highlight reel for the job description.

 An effective Position Overview provides a brief, compelling description of the most important aspects of the job and should include the following elements